iree-org/iree/README.md

 ## ASAN

-Developing with ASAN is recommended but requires some special steps because of we need to arrange for the plugin to be able to link with undefined symbols and load the ASAN runtime library.
+Developing with ASAN is recommended but requires some special steps because we need to arrange for the plugin to be able to link with undefined symbols and load the ASAN runtime library.

 * Edit out the `"-Wl,--no-undefined"` from `build_defs.bzl`